Easy Steps To Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8

 Conclusion

-At this point, you have learned to Upgrade the PHP version to the latest on AlmaLinux 8 and Rocky Linux 8.
+At this point, you have learned to Upgrade PHP Version on AlmaLinux 8 and Rocky Linux 8.
 Because the default version of PHP in AlmaLinux 8 and Rocky Linux 8 is PHP 7.2 and it is out of date.
 So it is recommended to upgrade it.

 Hope you enjoy it.
 Need any help or suggestions?
 Please comment for us.